sebastiandedeyne/v1.sebastiandedeyne.com/content/posts/2017/typescript-with-laravel-mix.md

 When we open our browser, `Hello world!` appears in the console.
 Success!

 That's it!
 I've created an [example repository on GitHub](https://github.com/sebastiandedeyne/laravel-mix-typescript-example).
-The readme contains a concise step-by-step checklist for adding TypeScript support to Laravel Mix if you prefer a quick reference over this guide.
+The readme contains a concise [step-by-step checklist](https://github.com/sebastiandedeyne/laravel-mix-typescript-example#adding-typescript-support-to-laravel-mix) for adding TypeScript support to Laravel Mix if you prefer a quick reference over a more detailed guide.